 Let's brainstorm these possibilities....

 Any time after 4 weeks is okay, IF weaning is done as a process rather than an event.
-Some research indicates better outcomes if you wait a bit longer.
+Some research indicates better outcomes if you wait a bit longer than 28 days.

 That said, until the incidence of bunny enteritis can be brought under control in your rabbitry, you might want to postpone weaning until 6 or 7 weeks (waiting longer is not necessary), and then wait a day or two before making additional changes to the bunnies' lives, so they can deal with one stress at a time.

 Pictured: This bunny's diarrhea was mild, and is already resolved.
 It never had another problem.
 At the time, the 5-week-old litter was still with their mom.

 How do you wean them?

 See Weaning Rabbits.
 Removing the doe rather than the bunnies is a lot less stressful, and indeed, mimics nature.
 In the wild, the doe simply abandons the kits and goes and builds herself a new burrow because she’s very pregnant with a new litter.
 She’ll have just a few days to dig the burrow and kindle her new kits.

 Weaning by itself does not cause bunny enterotoxemia.
-But if a few kits tend to sicken or die within a week after weaning, perhaps you should reevaluate the weaning process for evidence of stressfulness.
+But if a few kits tend to sicken or die within a week after weaning, perhaps you should reevaluate the weaning process for evidence of stress.

 Instead, try leaving the kits in their cage and moving the doe out to a new cage.
 Give them a few days for their lives to normalize before they go to their next destination.